 When crowdfunding, both debt and equity, came onto the scene four or five years ago there were many sceptics.
-Since then those sceptics have not gone away – and have, if anything, grown in their size and voice.
+Since then those sceptics have not gone away and have, if anything, grown in their size and voice.

+Despite this crowdfunding has become an increasingly popular way to raise money for both early-stage and growing companies.
+From entrepreneurs looking to bank 10,000 or so to develop an idea further, to established businesses banking 50,000 so that a new order can be satisfied, the area has produced some compelling stories.
 Through all of this, the industry had not been able to prove that investors backing companies through crowdfunding would one day be able to make a profitable return on commitments.
 We had seen businesses raise millions of pounds though platforms such as Crowdcube and Seedrs, witnessed Funding Circle receive capital from the British Business Bank as well as launch in the US and tracked Kickstarter become the de facto source of capital for musicians, artists and other creatives alike.
 But no exit deal.
 Read more about crowdfunding: